TouK/nussknacker/docs/scenarios_authoring/DesignerTipsAndTricks.md

 ![img](img/enumToAnyConversion.png)

-### Non-trivial operations on JSON records
+### Non-trivial operations on JSON records and lists

-Map operator `.!` is truly powerful; one can achieve a lot of magic with it.
-A couple of examples.
+The `!` operator is truly powerful; one can achieve a lot of magic with it.
+A few examples.

 **Convert record to a list**

 In this example, not only record is converted to a list, but also additional transformations are performed.
+Note use of the

 Expression: